-Property / Site City (or proximate) Description McDonnell Hall, Our Lady of Guadalupe Church San Jose, CA The first phase of Cesar Chavez's productive life as a community organizer, civil rights advocate, and labor leader began in the "Sal Si Puedes" barrio of East San Jose, where Chavez lived from 1952 to 1955 and met the two men whose influence shaped the rest of his life: Father Donald McDonnell and Fred Ross.
-The building most closely associated with this phase of Chavez's life is now known as McDonnell Hall.
-Monterey County Jail Salinas, CA Cesar Chavez's imprisonment at the Monterey County raised national attention for the Salinas Valley lettuce boycott and affirmed the legal use of the boycott as a means of union organizing; legitimizing that would be one of the union's most powerful tools for raising awareness about farm labor working conditions.
-It was listed in the National Register of Historic Places in 2004.
+Property / Site City (or proximate) Description McDonnell Hall, Our Lady of Guadalupe Church San Jose, CA During the early 1950s Chavez worked with priest and mentor Father Donald McDonnell at the church building, now known as McDonnell Hall, to support local migrant farm workers and galvanize community organizing.
+Monterey County Jail Salinas, CA Cesar Chavez was jailed here for 20 days in 1970 for refusing to call off a lettuce boycott.
+The jail became the focus of marches, rallies, and national media coverage.
+It was listed on the National Register of Historic Places in 2004.
 St. Mary's Catholic Church Stockton, CA St. Mary's Catholic Church is significant for its association with Dolores Huerta and CSO organizing.
 Cesar and Helen Chavez Family Residence Delano, CA Cesar Chavez and his family lived here from 1962-71; the house also served as the first headquarters of the FWA.
 Baptist Church ("Negrito Hall") Delano, CA This small church building became a strike headquarters for the 1965- 70 Delano grape strike.
 NFWA Office (Albany Street) Delano, CA Headquarters of the FWA and its successor organizations from 1963- 69.
 People's Bar and Café Delano, CA During the 1960s and 1970s, People's Bar and Café served as the central gathering place in Delano for union volunteers.
 Arvin Farm Labor Center Bakersfield, CA Established as a migrant labor camp in 1936, this site remained in use as farm worker housing into the 1960s.
 The Kern County Housing Authority now manages the site.
-Three buildings are listed in the National Register of Historic Places.
+Three buildings are on the NRHP.
 UFW Field Office ("El Hoyo") Calexico, CA Served as a UFW office and hiring hall in the 1970s; thousands gathered at El Hoyo to mourn the fatal shooting of Rufino Contreras during the lettuce strike of 1979.
-The significant events of the late 1970s, many of which played out in and around El Hoyo, marked the high point of the union's power.
-At the same time, increasing incidents of violence signaled an impending decline in the union's fortunes.
 Chavez Family Homestead Site Yuma, AZ Chavez lived in the adobe farmhouse on his grandparents' homestead in the Gila River Valley from 1932 until the family lost the property and moved to California in 1939.
 UFW Field Office San Luis, AZ The UFW opened this office during the early 1970s and from this site led melon workers on strike.